-Note If you are replacing a single failed RAID Controller, skip to step 3.
+Note If you are replacing a single failed RAID Controller in a dual-Controller system, skip to step 3.

-- 2. If necessary, do one of the following: - If you need to replace a RAID Controller that has not yet failed, navigate to System Admin > Reboot in the graphical user interface (GUI).
-Under Controller Maintenance, select the RAID Controller that you need to replace, select the confirmation check box, and click Execute NOW. - If you must replace both RAID Controllers, navigate to System Admin > Reboot in the graphical user interface (GUI), select System Shutdown, select the confirmation check box, and click Execute NOW. - 3.
-Carefully note communication cable locations, then remove all cables from the failed RAID Controller.

-Note Cables should only be reconnected to the same ports from which they were removed in order to ensure proper communication between the Nexsan Storage System and connected hosts.

-4. Press the spring lock tab away from the edge of the RAID Controller, then carefully remove the RAID Controller from the Nexsan Storage System .
+- 2. If necessary, do one of the following: - If you have a dual-Controller Nexsan Storage System and you need to replace a RAID Controller that has not yet failed, navigate to System Admin > Reboot in the graphical user interface (GUI).
+Under Controller Maintenance, select the RAID Controller that you need to replace, select the confirmation check box, and click Execute NOW. - If you have a single-RAID Controller Nexsan Storage System or if you must replace both RAID Controllers in a dual-Controller Nexsan Storage System, navigate to System Admin > Reboot in the graphical user interface (GUI), select System Shutdown, select the confirmation check box, and click Execute NOW. - Carefully note communication cable locations, then remove all cables from the failed RAID Controller.
+Note Cables should only be reconnected to the same ports from which they were removed in order to ensure proper communication between the Nexsan Storage System and connected hosts. - 4.
+Press the spring lock tab away from the edge of the RAID Controller, then carefully remove the RAID Controller from the Nexsan Storage System .
 Support the weight of the RAID Controller with your free hand while removing it.